gavinlyonsrepo/cylon/Readme.md

 dialog should already be installed in an arch linux system installed by the arch linux installation guide on wiki.
-If you install Arch some other way It may not be there, so included as depends.
+If you install Arch some other way It may not be there, so included as depends. expac is used a lot and will be already installed on many systems.

-* dialog –  used for GUIs menus (Non-optional)
+* dialog –  used to make GUIs menus (Non-optional)
-* expac –   used for create package lists (Non-optional)
+* expac –   used to create package lists (Non-optional)
 * ccrypt –  used for encrypting
 * bleachbit – for system clean and shredding
 * clamav –  for malware  check